Manipur: Post-colonial history

-Manipur had a long record of insurgency and inter-ethnic violence.
-The first armed opposition group in Manipur, the United National Liberation Front (UNLF), was founded in 1964 and declared that it wanted to gain independence from India and form Manipur as a new country.
-Over time, many more groups formed in Manipur, each with different goals, and deriving support from diverse ethnic groups in Manipur.
-In 1977 the People's Revolutionary Party of Kangleipak (PREPAK) was formed, and the People's Liberation Army (PLA), formed in 1978 which Human Rights Watch said had received arms and training from China.
+Manipur has a long record of insurgency and inter-ethnic violence.
+Its first armed opposition group, the United National Liberation Front (UNLF), was founded in 1964 aiming to achieve independence from India and establish Manipur as a new country.
+Over time, many more groups formed, each with different goals, and deriving support from diverse ethnic groups in Manipur.
+The People's Revolutionary Party of Kangleipak (PREPAK) was formed in 1977, and the People's Liberation Army (PLA) in 1978, suspected by Human Rights Watch of receiving arms and training from China.
 In 1980, the Kangleipak Communist Party (KCP) was formed.
 These groups began a spree of bank robberies and attacks on police officers and government buildings.
 The state government appealed to the central government in New Delhi for support in combating this violence.